pmauri01/Client-XYZ-Engagement---Executive-Summary/README.md

 Development teams don’t have a well defined engineering practices to follow and they are not consistent across

- ## Prosposed Solution
+ ## Proposed Solution
- Propose to Client XYZ a Coaching Dojo engagmetn with Liatrio with the following phases:
+ Propose to Client XYZ a Coaching Dojo engagement with Liatrio with the following phases:
- 1. Pre-Discovery - Liatrio Coahces and Engenners will anazlize the client current architecure and workloads, will creare a cloud architecure based solutiuon and create genral Dojo proposal.
+ 1. Pre-Discovery - Liatrio Coaches and Engineers will analyze the client current architecture and workloads, will create a cloud architecture based solution and create general Dojo proposal.
- 2. Discovery - Liatrtio will meet with XYZ to go ovver the overall engagments requiremetns, present the cloud architecture based solution and go over the Dojo format, objectives, shchedule and expecations.
+ 2. Discovery - Liatrio will meet with XYZ to go over the overall engagements requirements, present the cloud architecture based solution and go over the Dojo format, objectives, schedule and expectations.
- 3. Pre-Dojo - Finalize the cloud based architecure solution, based on the Tech Agilitu assesment determine what ares the Dojo should foucus on, finalized the Dojo format and scheduke
+ 3. Pre-Dojo - Finalize the cloud based architecture solution, based on the Tech Agility assessment determine what ares the Dojo should focus on, finalized the Dojo format and schedule
- 4. Dojo, Go to cusomer site to perfome the Dojo (a.k.a immersive learning) focus ont the follwing areas
+ 4. Dojo, Go to customer site to perform the Dojo (a.k.a immersive learning) focus on the following areas
     - Introduction to Cloud:
       - Cloud Computing.
       - Regios, Zones.